issosnj/isso-donation-kiosk/admin-web/DEPLOYMENT.md

 ### CORS Errors
 - Ensure `ADMIN_WEB_URL` in backend matches your deployed frontend URL exactly
 - Check that the backend CORS configuration includes your frontend URL
+- Backend automatically accepts all `*.netlify.app` URLs

 ### API Connection Issues
-- Verify `NEXT_PUBLIC_API_URL` is set correctly in Vercel/Railway
+- Verify `NEXT_PUBLIC_API_URL` is set correctly in Netlify
 - Check that the backend is running and accessible
 - Test the API URL directly in a browser

 ### Build Errors
 - Check that all dependencies are in `package.json`
 - Ensure TypeScript compiles without errors
-- Review build logs for specific errors
+- Review build logs in Netlify dashboard for specific errors